annotation/text-fabric/docs/Api/Apps.md

     The way we have chosen to do it is via *apps*.
     An app is a bunch of extra functions that *know* the structure of a specific corpus.

+    In particular, an app knows how to produce plain representations and pretty displays of nodes of each type in the corpus.

 ## Current apps

 ??? abstract "Current apps"